 Participants come from all territories and commands in TSA Europe Zone.
 Some guests from other Zones can be welcomed as well.

-If you want more information about the possibility to take part in a Summer School, please contact the training leader in your territory, command or region.
+If you want more information about the possibility to take part in this Online Summer Event, please read the information in the brochure and contact the training leader in your territory, command or region.
 Usually he or she can be reached trough the national headquarters or at the training school.

 The CPC can be reached trough email@example.com